ankilab/EdgeVolution/README.md

-# EvoNAS
+# EdgeVolution

-EvoNAS is a software-hardware end-to-end pipeline that allows to optimize preprocessing and neural network architectures for microcontrollers in a single step.
+EdgeVolution is a software-hardware end-to-end pipeline that allows to optimize preprocessing and neural network architectures for microcontrollers in a single step.

 The neural architecture search (NAS) follows a evolutionary algorithm approach that optimizes accuracy, memory footprint, inference time and energy consumption deployed on the microcontroller.